Auburn’s Harrison Maurus finishes 4th in Olympic weightlifting final for best US result in 33 years

 After a 15-minute break at the host venue Tokyo International Forum, the ponytail-wearing Riverside High School product returned to the platform.
 Wearing a blue singlet with white “USA” lettering across his chest, Maurus chalked his hands, bellowed out a loud grunt, gripped the bar and cleaned a 195 kg setup before pressing it over his head.

 While he waited for his second clean-and-jerk attempt, several opponents ahead of him slowly faltered their way out of competition.
-Turkmenistan’s Rejepbay Rejepov was in second place after an impressive 164 kg snatch, but mistakenly dropped a clean 198 kg lift before the event’s three judges could award it to him.
-Ritvars Suharevs of Latvia added only 195 kg in the clean-and-jerk to his 163 kg snatch, while Colombia’s Brayan Rodallegas of Colombia managed to put up just 196 kg.
+Turkmenistan’s Rejepbay Rejepov was in second place after an impressive 164 kg snatch but mistakenly dropped a clean 198 kg lift before the event’s three judges could award it to him.
+Ritvars Suharevs of Latvia added only 195 kg in the clean-and-jerk to his 163 kg snatch, while Brayan Rodallegas of Colombia managed to put up just 196 kg.

 Maurus lifted 200 kg to move into second place, but Italy’s Antonino Pizzolato and Zacarias Bonnat of the Dominican Republic bumped him off the medal stand with lifts of 200 kg and 202 kg.
-China’s Xiaojun Lyu set an Olympic record with a 170 kg snatch and 204 kg in the clean-and-jerk to become the oldest Olympic champion in weightlifting, at the age of 37.
+China’s Xiaojun Lyu set an Olympic record with a 170 kg snatch and 204 kg in the clean-and-jerk to become the oldest Olympic champion in weightlifting, at age 37.

 After completing each of his first five lifts, Maurus needed 205 kg on his final clean-and-jerk to unseat Pizzolato for bronze.
 The Auburn native cleaned the bar and built suspense as he held it on his chest for nearly five seconds, trying to gather enough strength to finish the lift.